Art: Express, Release, Aha, and Change...

 3. We have a tangible symbol of their inner landscape

-4. Artmaking is a new skill that can give us ongoing support, your own portable therapist!
+4. Artmaking is fun!
+It is a skill that can give us ongoing support, your own portable therapist!